stefanocampanella/VN21-58_interview/presentation.md

 :::

+### Multitasking

-Preemptive multitasking: multi-threading/processing.
+Preemptive: multi-threading/processing.

-Collaborative multitasking: aync/await, asyncIO
+Collaborative: aync/await, asyncIO

 NOTE: Python supports natively **several types concurrency**.
 Among **preemptive multitasking**, it supports **multi-threading** and **multi-processing**.
 Cooperative multitasking is provided at language level and utilities to work with coroutines are provided both in the standard and third party libraries.
 When using preemptive multitasking the operating system is responsible for interrupting one thread or process and switching to another.
 Instead, in cooperative multi-tasking coroutines have a mechanism to suspend and resume (or, more precisely, to signal when they are available to resume) their execution.
 By itself, **cooperative multi-tasking does not imply parallelism**.
 If however the coroutines await non-blocking operations that happens in other threads or don't require the CPU (such as IO), then one can have effectively parallelism.